k8s-platform-hub/hello-react-native/README.md

     }
 }
 ```

-- App uses the above query and renders the list of articles as shown below.
+- This app uses the above query and renders the list of articles as shown below.

 ![List of articles](https://github.com/hasura/hello-react-native/raw/master/readme-assets/list.png)